 Re-emerging Trends: Staying in

 In this article, Questia Group focuses on the ’staying in’ trend, namely on preferred indoors leisure time activities.
-Our research was conducted through an online survey on our platform www.questia.ro covering 882 respondents.
+Our research was conducted through an online survey on our platform www.questia.ro covering 882 respondents, with a plus or minus 3% margin of error.
 The survey was active between 14 and 15 August 2017.
 Our key findings are presented below.

 Staying in, nesting or JOMO (Joy of Missing Out) are some of the names attributed to activities done indoors, which have begun to gain ground in the last couple of years.
 The ‘staying in’ phenomenon can be captured easily even in some TV recent series like “Broad City”, in contrast to the previous series like “Entourage” or “Sex and the City” in which every night was set in a new bar, restaurant or art gallery.
 Nowadays, memes like “Netflix and chill” and phrases like “binge-watching” briefly suggest the pathologically homebound behavior.